 3- Department of Rehabilitation, Faculty of Paramedicine, Mazandaran University of Medical Sciences, Sari, Iran.

-Beaulieu‐Boycott‐Innes Syndrome (BBIS) which is an autosomal recessive disorder is defined by dysmorphic facial features and developmental delay.
-In this case study, we used the Age and Stages Questionnaire 2 (ASQ-2) for assessment of the developmental status of an Iranian 20-month-old girl displaying a complex BBIS phenotype.
+Beaulieu-Boycott-Innes syndrome (BBIS), an autosomal recessive disorder, is characterized by dysmorphic facial features and developmental delay.
+In this case study, we used the age and stages questionnaire 2 (ASQ-2) to assess the developmental status of an Iranian 20-month-old girl displaying a complex BBIS phenotype.
 Rehabilitation interventions were designed and performed focusing on neurodevelopmental delay.
-Due to the fact that she had a severe developmental delay and her scores in all five domains of ASQ-2 were below the cut-off points available for Iranian children, the effectiveness of rehabilitation interventions was slower than expected.
-It seems that starting rehabilitation as soon as possible and following up more closely should be considered.
-We can assume that early sensory-motor and cognitive interventions in these children, if done early enough, may lead to growth development and prevent secondary complications.
+Because she had a severe developmental delay and her scores in all five domains of ASQ-2 were below the cut-off points available for Iranian children, the effectiveness of rehabilitation interventions was slower than expected.
+It seems that early rehabilitation and close follow-up should be considered for these children.
+We can assume that early and properly sensory-motor and cognitive interventions in these children may lead to growth development and prevent secondary complications.

 Article type: